zwong91/oracle-dex-lens/README.md

 - `setNativeDataFeedWeight`
 - `setNativeDataFeedsWeights`

-If no markets for a given token was added, Token-Native and Token-USDC from Joe V1 will be used to return the token's price.
-The weight will be calculated using the liquidity of the different pairs.
+If no markets for a given token were added, Token-Native and Token-USDC from Joe V2.1, V2 and then V1 will be considered to return the token's price.
+V2.1 and V2 pairs will be skipped if they don't have enough reserves around the current active bin.

 ## Install foundry